floooh/floooh.github.io/_posts/2016-01-15-oryol-metal-tour.md

 - *[MTLRenderCommandEncoder setRenderPipelineState]*
 - *[MTLRenderCommandEncoder setDepthStencilState]*
-- *[MTLRenderCommandEncoder setVertexBuffer]* (this might be called multiple times to bind buffers with vertex and index data to the vertex shader stage)
+- *[MTLRenderCommandEncoder setVertexBuffer]* (this might be called multiple times to bind several buffers with vertex and index data to the vertex shader stage)

-Plus one or more of the following methods to assign textures and samplers to the vertex- and fragment-shader stages:
+Followed by methods to assign textures and samplers to the vertex- and fragment-shader stages:

 - *[MTLRenderCommandEncoder setVertexTexture]*